The World's Largest Modern & Contemporary Prints & Editions Platform

 How Do You Authenticate an Ed Ruscha Print?

 The first step to authenticating a Ruscha print is establishing the provenance - proper documentation tracing the print’s origin, previous sales, and exhibition history is vital to proving its legitimacy.
-Your well-documented history of ownership should go back to the original point of sale, or even to Ruscha’s studio (or affiliated printing studio, such as the Tamarind Lithography Studio).
-Look for certificates of authenticity, specifically.
-Exhibition catalogues and any features in major publications are also helpful.
+The history of ownership should go back to the original point of sale, or even to Ruscha’s studio (or affiliated printing studio, such as the Tamarind Lithography Studio).
+Look for certificates of authenticity, exhibition catalogues and any features in major publications.

-Beyond provenance, you should consult an expert to verify that the inks, paper, and printing techniques used to create your print align with their understanding of Ruscha’s work.
-For example, some of Ruscha’s prints from the 1960s and 1970s used unconventional materials, such as gunpowder and organic substances, which will require special attention to identify.
+It’s also advisable to consult an expert to verify the inks, paper, and printing techniques – particularly as some of Ruscha’s prints from the 1960s and 1970s incorporate unconventional materials, including gunpowder and organic substances, which require specialist knowledge to assess accurately.

 Catalogue Raisonné

-The primary reference for authenticating Ed Ruscha's prints is the catalogue raisonné compiled by Gagosian.
+The primary reference for authenticating Ruscha prints is the catalogue raisonné compiled by Gagosian.
 The project is ongoing, with works constantly being assessed; as it stands, the catalogue has seven volumes organised by year.
 Rare or posthumous prints may need to be verified by the Ed Ruscha Studio directly.

 Edition and Signature